FAQ

 Will there be future versions or improvements?

-We’re always looking for improvements and new features.
-If there’s something you’d love to see, please let us know.
-As newer versions are avaiable, we will post them on the web installer page.
+We're always looking for improvements and new features.
+If there's something you'd love to see, please let us know.
+As newer versions are available, we will post them on the web installer page.

 Oops!
 Something Missing from Your Kit?

-It’s rare, but it happens.
-The build documentation includes an inventory of parts.
-If you received the wrong parts, or if something was left out, please let us know as soon as possible and we’ll make it right.
+It's rare, but it happens.
+The assembly guide includes an inventory of parts.
+If you received the wrong parts, or if something was left out, please let us know as soon as possible and we'll make it right.
 Fill out the Missing Parts Form.

 How can I get support?